bb511/ATLAS/Wmunu.md

 ## 4. Mass distribution

 The etcones and ptcones cuts influenced the mass distribution calculated for the invarient mass of the lepton pair.
 It was crucial to make note of the regions in the mass distribution, where the influence due to the cones was maximum.
 Accordingly, the mass distribution was sliced between (55 -120) GeV.
 Fining the cuts further resulted in loss of signal data and a balance was decided by exploring the influence of the cone cuts, as shown in [Slider 3.3](#slider-33).
 The ptcones and etcones were varied from (0.5 - 3) GeV.
 It was observed that for 0.5-1.5 GeV,  better agreement of the data was observed with the signal (majorly at the tails of the distribution).
 However, the number of counts was reduced by a factor ~ $2\times 10^4$ relative to the cone cut at 3 GeV.
-Thus a balance was evalueted at 2 GeV showing consistency with the cone cuts decided from the plots shown in [Slider 3.2](#slider-32).
+Thus a balance was evaluated at 2 GeV showing consistency with the cone cuts decided from the plots shown in [Slider 3.2](#slider-32).

 <a name="slider-33"></a>

 {% include slider.html selector="MassConesWmunu" %}

+#### __Slider 3.3__: The invariant transverse mass distribution is plotted for the $W^{\pm} \rightarrow \mu^{\pm}\nu$ for a range of ptcone and etcone cuts.
+These cuts influence the shape of the signal and the data.
+Larger values of cones accommodates for more background data from showers and QCD processes.

 Thus, this concludes to the section on analysis of parameters to select candidate events.
 All the cuts mentioned in [Section 2](#2-parameter-analysis) to [4](#4-mass-distribution) have been summarized in [Table  3.1](table-31).
 However, the analysis is yet not complete as we can observe some discrepency between the Monte carlo signal and data.
 One of the major contributions to background is that from QCD, as detailed in [Section 1](#1-theory).
 Two methods for background contribution from QCD have been estimated in [Section 5](#5-background-analysis).